Active Versus Passive Management: Is Active Management Dead?

 Active management has its place, and always will.
 Passive management has its place, and always will.
 True wisdom in the active versus passive management debate is realizing that and knowing when to apply either, or both, or neither.

-If you’re interested in a review of your retirement portfolio, fill out the form below or give us a call at 913-393-1000.
+If you’re interested in a review of your retirement portfolio, schedule a complimentary consultation below or give us a call at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.